AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57565-the-order-dashboard-displays-incorrect-order-information.md

 <u>Actual results</u>:

 The dashboard chart shows incorrect statistics at the first load.
-The chart's accurate statistics is updated after the time period.
+The chart's accurate statistics are updated after the time period.

 ## Apply the patch